lightning/bolts/07-routing-gossip.md

 #### Requirements

-An endpoint node:
+A node:
   - if a channel's latest `channel_update`s `timestamp` is older than two weeks (1209600 seconds):
     - MAY prune the channel.
     - MAY ignore the channel.
-    - Note: this is an endpoint node policy and MUST NOT be enforced by forwarding peers, e.g. by closing channels when receiving outdated gossip messages. [ FIXME: is this intended meaning? ]
+    - Note: this is an individual node policy and MUST NOT be enforced by forwarding peers, e.g. by closing channels when receiving outdated gossip messages. [ FIXME: is this intended meaning? ]